 WHEREAS, recognizing the benefit to be achieved by developing a joint plan that reflected a consistent and coherent set of recommendations across the City and County, staff from the City and County worked collaboratively to prepare a Draft Report entitled "Public Safety Reimagined.
-Recommendations report following a collaborative effort between the City of Ithaca & Tompkins County, N.Y.", which contains a description of the process followed and a draft list of proposed City, County, and joint recommendations made in response to the Governor's Executive Order 203, and
+Recommendations report following a collaborative effort between the City of Ithaca & Tompkins County, N.Y." dated February 18, 2021, which Draft Report contains a description of the process followed and a draft list of proposed City, County, and joint recommendations made in response to the Governor's Executive Order 203, and